imodeljs/create-react-app/packages/cra-template-imodeljs/template/README.md

 ## Environment Variables

-Prior to running the app, add a valid clientId and iModelId for your user in the .env file:
+Prior to running the app, add a valid clientId, iModelId and projectId for your user in the .env file:

 ```
 # ---- Test ids ----
 imjs_browser_test_client_id = ""
 imjs_test_imodel = ""
+imjs_test_project = ""
 ```

-You can also replace the OIDC client data in this file with your own if you'd prefer.

 ## Available Scripts